A Dynamic Penalty Function Approach for Constraints-Handling in Reinforcement Learning: Value Function Regression Test

 \subsection{Results}

 Fig. \ref{fig:1d} shows the output value of the NN during the training process.
-As shown in Fig. \ref{fig:1duni}, the NN approximation performance is poor at the boundary points which causes a bias in the estimate inside the feasible region.
-The linear penalty case also gives a biased estimate inside the feasible region during the training and the maximum loss function is much higher than that of the dynamic penalty case, as shown in Fig. \ref{fig:1dloss}.
-With the proposed scheme of dynamically varying the penalty, the function is well approximated near the constraint boundary which can reduce the bias and loss.
-Fig. \ref{fig:1dloss} shows that the loss of NN with the dynamic penalty function approach is increased during the penalty factor update period but is decreased drastically afterward.
-The final loss is the lowest for the case of dynamic penalty, which implies the best approximation performance.
-From this simple test, we see the potential advantage of using a dynamically varied penalty in training the NN to learn the value function with a large penalty function.
+As shown in Fig. \ref{fig:1duni}, the NN approximation performance is poor at the boundary points, which causes a bias in the estimate inside the feasible region.
+The linear penalty case also gives a biased estimate inside the feasible region during the training and the maximum loss function is much higher than that of the DP case, as shown in Fig. \ref{fig:1dloss}.
+With the proposed scheme of dynamically varying the penalty during traning, the function is well approximated near the constraint boundary, which can reduce the bias and loss.
+Fig. \ref{fig:1dloss} shows that the loss of NN with the DP function approach is increased during the penalty factor update period but is decreased drastically afterward.
+The final loss is the lowest in the case of DP, which implies the best approximation performance.
+From this simple test, we see the potential benefit of using a dynamically varied penalty in training the NN to learn the value function with a large penalty function.

-\section{Case study}
+\section{Case Study}